CodeIsaMystic/react-typescript/theorical/types-redux/ts-redux-intro.md

 }
 ```

 In that program, we will only purchase the `package` property.
 We do not need more...
-Notice that the term "package" is a Typescript Reserved Keyword, so we will maybe use "repository" to fetch the NPM Packages.
+Notice that the term "package" is a Typescript Reserved Keyword, so we will maybe use "repositories" to fetch the NPM Packages.